 |

-Philip Hampton's review considered how to reduce administrative burdens on business without compromising the UK's excellent regulatory outcomes.
+with the 2005 Budget.
 He finds that there is much good practice in UK regulation, but also that the system, as a whole, is complicated and good practice is not uniform.
 Overlaps in regulators’ activities mean there are too many forms, too many duplicate information requests and multiple inspections imposed on businesses.
 The Review proposes entrenching the principle of risk assessment throughout the regulatory system, so that the burden of enforcement falls most on highest-risk businesses and least on those with the best records of compliance.
 At present, not only are unnecessary inspections carried out, but necessary inspections are not carried out.
 Under the proposals in the report, inspection rates would be reduced where risks are low, but enhanced where necessary.
 The Review estimates, based on regulators’ past experience, that comprehensive risk assessment in a streamlined structure could:

 In addition, the review recommends: